TechSalis/logistix-supabase/README.md

 ## Considerations

-- Using more efficient search algorithms in routing to endpoints
+### Using more efficient search algorithms in routing to endpoints

-- Utilizing fire-and-forget for endpoints that don't return data in response
+### Utilizing fire-and-forget for endpoints that don't return data in response

+### Cron jobs:
+- Validate and delete invalid FCMs and Profiles

+### Queues:
+- Delete invalid FCMs